Visit the amazing Floating Islands of Uros and understand how the islands are built

 CHANGES: Any changes to the tour date need to be done before 12:00 pm (Lima time) the day before the tour begins.

-NO SHOWS & CANCELLATIONS: If you cancel before 12:00 pm (Lima time) the day prior to the tour, a 10% administration fee will apply.
+NO SHOWS & CANCELLATIONS: If you cancel before 12:00 pm (Lima time) the day prior to the tour, a 10% administration fee will apply (+ the card fee).
 After this time there is a 100% no show or cancellation fee.

 I cannot find my accommodation listed in the operator pick up locations as I make my booking.
 What can I select?

 This operator only offers pick-ups from the hotel and hostel accommodation listed.
 This list covers over 90% of the accommodation providers in the area.
 They do not provide pick-ups or drop-offs at private residences, Airbnbs, bus terminals etc. If you cannot find your hotel on the list, please select an alternative pick up location close by and be ready for pick-up at the time shown on your booking confirmation.